+Of the two components of an evolving string network, sub-horizon closed loops and long strings, i.e., infinite strings and large loops with a curvature radius much larger than the horizon size, we are concerned in particular with the long string component for the effects produced by the presence of this component of the network.
 Cosmic (super)strings may have a number of cosmological effects.
 The most interesting observational signatures stem from their gravitational interactions.
 While specific signatures are expected in models where strings couple to other forces, gravitational effects are common to all cosmic (super)strings and are controlled by the dimensionless tension parameter.
 A special class of gravitational effects originates from the string peculiar way to deform the spacetime around it.
-The spacetime around a cosmic string is conical, namely, it is flat everywhere except for a missing wedge where points on the opposite edges are identified.Thus, spacetime looks like a cone with a singularity located at the apex of the cone.
-Any circular path at constant distance from the apex around the string is less than a circumference by the deficit angle $\Delta = 8\pi G\mu /c^{2}$.
-This geometry leads to observable effects, such as the Kaiser-Stebbins effect (KS) \cite{14} and gravitational lensing.
+The spacetime around a cosmic string is conical, namely, it is flat everywhere except for a missing wedge where points on the opposite edges are identified.
+Thus, spacetime looks like a cone with a singularity located at the apex of the cone.
+Any circular path at a constant distance from the apex around the string is less than a circumference by the deficit angle $\Delta = 8\pi G\mu /c^{2}$.
+This geometry leads to observable effects, such as the Kaiser-Stebbins effect (KS) (Kaiser \& Stebbins 1984) and gravitational lensing.
 The former appears as line discontinuities in the CMB temperature caused by a segment of cosmic string moving between the observer and the cosmological photosphere as photons passing by the string move perpendicularly to the plane that contains the string segment.
 Photons from the last scattering surface streaming by either side of the string will be observed with a redshift or blueshift (ahead of or behind the moving string respectively) proportional to the string tension and the string velocity transverse to the line of sight.
-Gravitational lensing by a long cosmic string occurs as light from a distant source beyond the string may reach the observer by two different paths around either side of the string thus producing a double image of the source with angular separation proportional to the conical deficit angle $8 \pi G \mu /c^{2}$.
+Gravitational lensing by a long cosmic string occurs as light from a distant source beyond the string may reach the observer along two different paths, around either side of the string, thus producing a double image of the source with angular separation proportional to the conical deficit angle $8 \pi G \mu /c^{2}$.